foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_lstm.rst

  - ``weights_out``: a three-dimensional tensor of shape (4, M, M) where M is a number of cell elements (weights which involved into a single dot    product series are stored column-wise, that is, with M stride in memory).
-It represents stacking of next weights from the preceding formulas in order (I, g, f, o):
+It represents stacking of weights from :ref:`x_lstm` in order (I, g, f, o):

 .. math::